 Deferred adjudication means that the finding of guilty has been put off (deferred) for the duration of your probation.
 If you violate the terms of your probation by failing to perform your community service, the judge can enter a finding of guilt.
 This would constitute a conviction for theft, which...Read more »

 Yes you will be allowed more time to shop for retained counsel if you were appointed a lawyer a few days before your first setting in court.
 You are unclear about which "court date" you are talking about.
-If you mean you were appointed a lawyer just a few days before your trial setting, chech with...Read more »
+If you mean you were appointed a lawyer just a few days before your trial setting,...Read more »

-But they didn't had much evidence as far j know they only had a video me saying if she keep bothering me I was going to do it some boots that where there testify if they where mine i agree cause i was scared i got raped I'm jail the lady that press charges is my moms next door neighbor but tills...
+But they didn't had much evidence as far j know they only had a video me saying if she keep bothering me I was going to do it some boots that where there testify if they where mine i agree cause i was scared i got raped I'm jail the lady that press charges is my moms next door neighbor...
 Read more »

 Sounds like you pleaded guilty or "no contest" (same as guilty plea).
 If you pleaded guilty pursuant to a plea bargain, there's almost noithing you can do at this stage.
 There's no "King'sX" in Court.
-You can't accept a plea offer, get the deal done by pleading guilty, and then sayyou want to...Read more »
+You can't accept a plea offer, get the deal done by...Read more »

 No attorney will take the case they won’t even look into it!
 All remedies filed up to DC.
 Bivens filled now waiting defendants to be served.
 We have substantial evidence the member of staff was dismissed due to misconduct.
 My friend desperately needs help to bring this lawsuit to court.
 None of...
 Read more »